NoroffFEU/development-platforms/src/content/docs/ai-ml/ai-and-frontEndDevelopment.md

 Limited Decision-Making Capability, Risk of Biased Data, Model Size Limitations and Steep learning curve are some of the limitations posed by AI.

-Even with AI growing fast, front-end development’s future is bright.
+Even with AI growing fast, front-end development’s future as a career is bright.
 AI tools will boost developer skills and productivity.
 AI will change front-end work, but won’t replace human skills.
 Good front-end developers really know about design and solving issues.
 They use their creativity to make great things.
-Working with AI, developers can do even cooler stuff in web design. in short, developers and AI tools complement each other.
+Working with AI, developers can do even cooler stuff in web design.
+In short, developers and AI tools complement each other, not replace one another.

 ## References